opencobra/cobrapy/documentation_builder/milp.rst

 In reality, cones and popsicles can only be sold in integer amounts.
-We can force the variable type (a cobra.Reaction) to be an integer.
+We can use the variable kind attribute of a cobra.Reaction to enforce this.

 .. code:: python